zucchini/zucchini/README.rst

 Features
 --------

+* Unified grading infrastructure: eliminates maintenance load of ad-hoc per-assignment graders
+* Separates test results from computed grades: graders provide test results which are stored on disk, and then zucchini calculates grade based on the weight of each test.
+That is, graders do not perform grade calculation; they only gather information about students' work
 * Simple configuration: update one YAML file and store your graders in git repositories for all your TAs
 * Relative weighting: no more twiddling with weights to get them to add up to 100
-* Many backends: grade different languages in the same assignment
 * Import submissions from Gradescope, Canvas Assignments, or Canvas Quizzes
-* Post Canvas grades and gradelogs with one command
+* No more copy-and-pasting grades and commments: automated upload of Canvas grades and gradelogs
+* Flatten (extract) archived submissions
 * Gradescope integration: generate a Gradescope autograder tarball for an assignment with one command